-- Celebrates McKinney's history by retaining and explaining its historic assets; • Protects and enhances those assets, which represent distinctive elements of the City's historic, architectural, and cultural heritage; - Ensures the harmonious, orderly, and efficient growth and development of the City; - Stabilizes and improves the values of historic properties. - Continue promoting McKinney's Historic Town Center as a unique place to visit, live, and work; - Encourage infill development that enhances and is consistent with the historic nature, character, and architecture within the Historic Town Center; and - appropriate areas throughout the city.
+- Celebrates McKinney's history by retaining and explaining its historic assets; - Protects and enhances those assets, which represent distinctive elements of the City's historic, architectural, and cultural heritage; - Ensures the harmonious, orderly, and efficient growth and development of the City; - Stabilizes and improves the values of historic properties. - Continue promoting McKinney's Historic Town Center as a unique place to visit, live, and work; - Encourage infill development that enhances and is consistent with the historic nature, character, and architecture within the Historic Town Center; and - Promote and encourage unique development and architecture that incorporates McKinney's historic character in appropriate areas throughout the city.